awsdocs/aws-kms-developer-guide/doc_source/importing-keys-encrypt-key-material.md

-# Importing Key Material Step 3: Encrypt the Key Material<a name="importing-keys-encrypt-key-material"></a>
+# Importing key material step 3: Encrypt the key material<a name="importing-keys-encrypt-key-material"></a>

 After you [download the public key and import token](importing-keys-get-public-key-and-token.md), you use the public key to encrypt your key material\.
 The key material must be in binary format\.